mcnallytj/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+Tom McNally: Welcome to my blog!
 ---

+Here are some of the projects I have been working on in 2025.